gipritchard/Space-Debris/Space Debris.md

 - Increase a teammate spaceship's health by 1, if they are also in your space.

 <img src="https://raw.githubusercontent.com/gipritchard/Space-Debris/refs/heads/main/assets/screenshots/TX_Rulebook_Action_RepairExample.png"  />
-*Example: Austin (orange) is on Satellite C's space with Caitlin (blue), and chooses the repair action.
-He can choose to heal 1 point of damage on himself, Caitlin, or Satellite C. Austin is at 1 HP and chooses himself, increasing his health from 1 to 2.*
+<i>Example: Austin (orange) is on Satellite C's space with Caitlin (blue), and chooses the repair action.
+He can choose to heal 1 point of damage on himself, Caitlin, or Satellite C. Austin is at 1 HP and chooses himself, increasing his health from 1 to 2.</i>

 ### Exchange Resource
 While sharing a space with another player, you may...
 - Give 1 Resource card to the other player